andrevidela/Research-report/Thesis/index.md

 copy : (1 v : a) -> (a, a)
 ```

-Here, the first function aims to ignore the argument and the second duplicates its argument and packages it in a pair.
+Here, the first function aims to ignore the argument and the second function duplicates its argument and packages it in a pair.

 We can explore what is wrong with those functions by trying to implement them and making use of holes.